 olomouc

 Upper Square

 We start in the center of Olomouc, the Upper Square (Horní náměstí).
-The City hall is the dominant of the city and the symbol of its former importance.
+The Town hall is the dominant of the city and the symbol of its former importance.
 The city hall features expositions on the history of Olomouc and also an astronomical clock called orloj in Czech.

+olomouc